 When accepting withholding certificates (“W-4 forms”) from employees, the organization is not required to question the number of allowances or a claim of exemption from withholding except in particular circumstances, such as the employee has altered or added on to any of the printed language on the W-4 or has verbally communicated that s/he is claiming allowances or exemptions not permitted by IRS rules.

-Based on IRS figures about non-compliance with income tax laws, it appears that many organizations and institutions are engaged in violations of IRS requirements, for a variety of reasons.
-As far as we can tell, the IRS is not paying any more attention to groups who are non-cooperating due to war tax concerns than to groups who are not complying for other reasons — and sometimes less.
+Based on IRS figures about non-compliance with income tax laws, it appears that many organizations and institutions are engaged in violations of IRS requirements, for a variety of reasons — political, ignorance, or otherwise.
+There is no indication that the IRS is paying any more attention to groups who are non-cooperating due to war tax concerns than to groups who are not complying for other reasons.

 There are advantages and disadvantages to being quiet about noncooperation.
 For example, employers who pay wages under the table or groups who don’t report payments to independent contractors, may, by not publicly announcing their actions, never get “caught” or may go years without attention from the IRS.
 Still, they would be wise to think through their position and strategy in case they come under IRS scrutiny.
 If that happens, they will probably be more vulnerable than those who are open about their refusal, such as by adopting policies of not withholding or not honoring levies, because it is hard to develop community support and public sympathy for secret actions.
-They also could be subject to larger amounts of penalties and interest because of fraud charges, which are unlikely for open resisters, and perhaps a greater likelihood of criminal prosecution for tax evasion.
+They also could be subject to larger amounts of penalties and interest because of fraud charges or criminal prosecution for tax evasion; open resisters — those who announce their intentions to resist — may have some protection from charges of fraud.

 Organizations and institutions also think of the consequences of their actions among their constituents and the general public.
 The public relations effects of taking a stand on corporate conscience can obviously go either way; it can adversely affect a group’s effectiveness in the community or enhance it.